-FIGURE 9: TIMEKEEPING PROGRAM FLOW
+FIGURE 5: RECEIVE HEADER PROGRAM FLOW

-EVALUATING OPERATING REGION
+OPERATING REGION EVALUATION

 It is important to understand the relationship between bit rate and clock frequency when designing a slave node in a LIN network.
 Therefore, this section focuses on developing this understanding based on the LIN specification.
 It is assumed that the physical limits defined in the LIN specification are reasonable and accurate.
-This section merely uses the defined physical limits and does not present any analysis of the limits defined for physical interface to the LIN bus.
+This section uses the defined physical limits and does not present any analysis of the limits defined for physical interface to the LIN bus.
 Essentially, the focus of this section is to analyze the firmware and its performance based on the defined conditions in the LIN specification.